Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README-incremental-instructions.md

 1. To receive the `groups` claim with the object id of the security groups, make sure that the user accounts you plan to sign-in to this app is assigned to a few security groups in this AAD tenant.

-> To get the on-premise group's `samAccountName/mailNickName' instead of Group Ids, check out the [Configure group claims for applications with Azure Active Directory (Public Preview)](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-group-claims) feature.
+> To get the on-premise group's `samAccountName/mailNickName' instead of Group Ids, check out the [Configure group claims for applications with Azure Active Directory (Public Preview)](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-group-claims#configure-the-azure-ad-application-registration-for-group-attributes) feature.

 ### Step 4: Run the sample

 1. Clean the solution, rebuild the solution, and run it.

 1. Open your web browser and make a request to the app.
 The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in with a work or school account.
 1. On the home page, the app lists the various claims it obtained from your ID token.
 You'd notice one more claims named `groups`.
 If **Overage** occurred, then you'd see a different claim by the name `_claim_names`.
 The **Overage** scenario is discussed in detail below.
 1. On the top menu, click on the signed-in user's name **user@domain.com**, you should now see all kind of information about yourself including your picture.
 Beneath that, a list of all the security groups that the signed-in user is assigned to are listed as well.
 All of this was obtained by making calls to Microsoft Graph.
 This list is useful, if an **Overage** occurs with this signed-in user.
 The **overage** scenario is discussed later in this article.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

-### Processing Groups claim in tokens, including handling **overage**.
+### Processing Groups claim in tokens, including handling **overage**

-#### The `groups` claim.
+#### The `groups` claim

 The object id of the security groups the signed in user is member of is returned in the `groups` claim of the token.